 Donation-based crowd funding is an option that might not require too much effort, but might be slow.
 If you have a New Zealand bank account you are eligible for Givealittle, which allows fundraising with no fee.
 GoFundMe is a US donation-based site.
 Anyone can use it to raise funds but they charge a fee (5% of every donation).

-Aid programmes of countries such as Australia, New Zealand, Japan, Germany and the United States (among others) are another option.
+Aid programmes of countries such as Australia, New Zealand, Japan, Germany, Canada and the United States (among others) are another option.
 These funders often need a clear alignment with the goals of those programmes.
-Typically this means demonstrating that the project to be funded aligns with the development goals of the aid programme.
+Typically this means demonstrating that the project to be funded aligns with the development goals of the Aid programme.
 Typically Aid funding works at the government level, often through partner agencies and / or in-country government departments, but the Australian Direct Aid Program is a small grants fund that works with directly local communities in developing countries on projects that reduce poverty and achieve sustainable development consistent with Australia’s national interest.

 The Nature Conservancy is involved in ant management programmes in conservation areas.